JerBouma/FinanceDatabase/README.md

 ![FinanceDatabase](https://github.com/JerBouma/FinanceDatabase/assets/46355364/6724b674-dd7b-4897-8e88-edce18619108)

 ## Perform a Dupont Analysis on Railroad Companies
 A great use-case for the data found in the Finance Database is to do competitive analysis in which companies are compared that compete for the same market.
 For example, in case I want to look into the Railroad companies in the United States that are marked as "Large Cap", I can directly search for this with the Finance Database and use the [Finance Toolkit](https://github.com/JerBouma/FinanceToolkit) to do further research.
-Find the related Jupyter Notebook with more examples [here].
+Find the related Jupyter Notebook with more examples [here](https://www.jeroenbouma.com/projects/financedatabase/dupont-analysis).

 ````python
 import financedatabase as fd